Vitamin B12 deficiency: Signs, symptoms and complications

 Severe vitamin B_{12} deficiency can damage nerve cells.
-If this happens, vitamin B_{12} deficiency may result in sense loss, loss of sensation in the feet, difficulty walking, poor balance, blurred vision, changes in reflexes, muscle weakness, decreased smell and taste, decreased level of consciousness, mood changes, memory loss, depression, irritability, anxiety, clumsiness, disorientation, psychosis and, in severe cases, dementia.
+If this happens, vitamin B_{12} deficiency may result in sense loss, loss of sensation in the feet, difficulty walking, poor balance, blurred vision, changes in reflexes, muscle weakness, decreased smell and taste, decreased level of consciousness, mood changes, memory loss, depression, irritability, clumsiness, disorientation, dementia and, in severe cases, psychosis.
 Tissue deficiencies may negatively affect nerve cells, bone marrow, and the skin.

+Clinical manifestations, such as low blood pressure, and low-grade fevers, and dark circles around the eyes, may occur.

 A further complication of severe deficiency is the neurological complex known as subacute combined degeneration of spinal cord. also myelosis funicularis, or funicular myelosis.
 This complex consists of the following symptoms: